NoahHsu/noahhsu.github.io/docs/DevOps/Safely_Deliver_Large_Scale_Feature_Migration_With_Feature_Toggle.md

 ---

-## How can Feature Toggle helps LSC
+## How can Feature Toggle help LSC?
 According to the article, [Feature Toggles](https://martinfowler.com/articles/feature-toggles.html) in MartinFowler.com, we have four kinds of toggle, Release, Permission, Ops, and Experiment.
 Assuming we need to migrate all features from integrating the API vendor A to integrating the API vendor B. Then, we will use three kinds of toggles to optimize the process of switching API vendors.

 **Release Toggle**:<br>